mlavi/calmbootcamp/udacity/hce/3/outline.md

   - L2 Provision, configure, and use a public cloud infrastructure provider in a project
     - Learn just enough AWS free-tier to add to Calm settings: provider and a project
     1. Provision a public cloud provider account
-    2. Configure the public cloud provider for secure workload automation
+    2. Configure the public cloud provider for secure workload automation **(Question: How do we define "secure"?)**
     3. Add the public cloud provider and configure in a project
     4. Deploy a marketplace blueprint and audit a workload on a public cloud (achieving public cloud PaaS)
   - Concept: Big Picture
     A cloud experience should be generally be similar across different providers, but each will have particular differences in terminology and implementation.
 In course 1 we outlined the progression from IaaS to PaaS to SaaS offerings.
-When dealing with a public cloud provider, you'll be able to choose from a variety of data centers in different regions of the world, that will anchor you to the local capabilities of the region.
+When dealing with a public cloud provider, you'll be able to choose from a variety of data centers in different regions of the world, anchoring you to the local capabilities of the region.
 Generally, while most public cloud facilities are available in all regions, they may have different costs and potential limitations.

     In course 3, we'll focus on just adding one public cloud provider: the leader of the industry, Amazon Web Services (AWS).
-We'll add AWS to Calm as a new provider and then enable it in your project.
+We'll add AWS as a new Calm provider and then enable it in your project.
 Then we'll augment our three tier web app blueprint to become a hybrid cloud web tier across both public and private cloud IaaS.

   - Concept: Developing Your Intuition
     We'll explore governance in AWS public cloud with IAM, then VM, OS Image, and SSH keypair properties of EC2, just as we did with Nutanix AOS and AHV.
 Here's a map: